QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ## Merging

-When developing in a single branch at the time, merging isn't that exciting.
+When developing in a single branch at the time, merging is straight-forward.
 This becomes a different story when collaborating with others, especially on the same piece of code.
-Chances of getting a [merge conflict](advanced-cycle.md/#merge-conflicts) in this scenario are high.
+Chances of getting a [merge conflict](advanced-cycle.md/#merge-conflicts) in these scenarios are high.
 For now, a branch can simply be merged into the default branch with the following command:

 ```shell